 How to prepare for your tummy tuck surgery

-Depending on the extent of the Abdominoplasty, patients may be required to stay in hospital for two to three days.
+Depending on the extent of the Abdominoplasty, patients may be required to stay in a hospital for two to three days.

 Patients who have had drains inserted into the incision sites will need to be empty them daily post-surgery.
 These will likely be removed about one week to ten days after the tummy tuck procedure.